run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * If you are using RedHat OpenShift.
 Run:ai supports OpenShift 4.6 to 4.9.
     * Run:ai Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 ### NVIDIA

-!!!
-Important
-    * If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.
-    * The combination of _NVIDIA A100 hardware_ and the _CoreOS operating system_ (which is popular when using OpenShift) will only work with GPU Operator version 1.8 or higher.

 Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__ version 1.9 or higher.

-* We recommend to use the default namespace `gpu-operator`.
+* Use the default namespace `gpu-operator`.
 Otherwise, you must specify the target namespace using the flag `runai-operator.config.nvidiaDcgmExporter.namespace` as described in [customized cluster installation](customize-cluster-install.md).
 * Note that the NVIDIA document contains a separate section in the case where the NVIDIA CUDA Toolkit is already installed on the nodes.
 * To work with _containerd_ (e.g. for Tanzu), change the [defaultRuntime](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#chart-customization-options){target=_blank} accordingly.
+* If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.

 ???
 "Run:ai 2.3 or earlier"